Can a protophobic vector boson explain the ATOMKI anomaly?

-Given these expressions, we turn to the results, starting with the $\g$-production cross section shown in the upper panel of Fig.~\ref{fig:SfacPhotonandX}.
+We now turn to the results, starting with the $\g$-production cross section shown in the upper panel of Fig.~\ref{fig:SfacPhotonandX}.
 The model provides good agreement with the data from Ref.~\cite{Zahnow1995}.
 For further comparisons between theory and experiment see Ref.~\cite{Zhang:2017zap}.
 The salient features are the two $M$1 resonance contributions, with the lower-energy MIV peak being much higher, and the smooth behavior of those of the $E1$.
-Except for the strong peaks at the two $1^+$ resonances, the $E1$ contributions are dominant.
+Except for the strong peaks at the two $1^+$ resonances, the $E1$ dominates.

 The resonance peaks occur from a two-step process in which the strong interaction connects the initial $\vert\lis,p \rangle$ to the 1$^+$ states which then decay by emitting a photon (see the left diagram in Fig.~\ref{fig:FeyEM}).
 The relative strengths of the two peaks naturally arise from \eq{m1}.
 If the 1$^+$ states were pure isospin eigenstates, the $\Mone$ operator would only connect the lower-energy state with the ground state. $\g$-production at the higher-energy resonance occurs only because isospin mixing between the two 1$^+$ states causes the higher-energy state to have an isospin 1 amplitude of $-0.21$~\cite{Pastore:2014oda,Wiringa:2013fia}.
-The kinematics together with this ratio can qualitatively explain the photon width comparison $\Gamma_{\gamma {\ms \left(i\right)}}$ shown in Table~\ref{tab:respara}~\cite{Feng:2016ysn}.
-The difference between the strong decay widths shown in that table arises from phase space factors and the greater importance of the Coulomb barrier at lower energies~\cite{Zhang:2017zap}.
-The final $\vert\lis,p \rangle$ states in the resonances' strong decays are equal mixtures of isospin 0 and 1, so the isospin content of the 1$^+$ states does not dictate the strong decay width.
+The kinematics together with this ratio can qualitatively explain the ratio of photon widths $\Gamma_{\gamma {\ms \left(i\right)}}$ listed in Table~\ref{tab:respara}~\cite{Feng:2016ysn}.
+The difference between the strong decay widths shown in that Table arises from phase space factors and the greater importance of the Coulomb barrier at lower energies~\cite{Zhang:2017zap}.
+The final $\vert\lis,p \rangle$ states in these strong decays are equal mixtures of isospin 0 and 1, so the 1$^+$ states' isospin contents do not dictate the strong decay width.

-Next turn to $X$ production.
-The total cross section is determined by $T_0^X$ of \eq{eqn:T0gammaX}.
-The first term of that equation gives the $E1^X$ contribution, and the second gives that of $M1^X$.
-The $E1^X$ contribution is proportional to $3\,\omega^2- q^2$, reflecting the three degrees of freedom for the $X$ boson.
-For the photon this factor is $2\omega^2$.
-The $q^2$ factor in the $M1^X$ contribution arises from the basic magnetic nature of the interaction.
+Next turn to the production of $X$ bosons.
+Eq.~(\ref{eqn:T0gammaX}) gives the relative magnitude of the total $X$ production cross section i.e., $\sigma_X/\ve_v^2$ and its decomposition into the $ELC1^X$ and $M1^X$ components.
+(From now on, $ELC1^X$ means the combination of $E1^X$, $L1^X$ and $C1^X$, since they always show up together.)
+The first term, being proportional to $3\,\omega^2- q^2$, is $ELC1^X$ contributions (for the photon this factor is $2\omega^2$).
+The second term gives that of $M1^X$, whose $q^2$ factor arises from the magnetic nature of the interaction.